nn-dmt/swamp_ergo/white-paper.md

 > "Storytelling, both with words and images, has been a passion and natural talent of mine since I was a child.

-> By embracing both creativity and data/analytics, I’ve helped companies such as ConstantContact, Live Nation, StubHub, and eBay stand out more from competitors with innovative digital experiences.
+> By embracing both creativity and data/analytics, I’ve helped companies such as ConstantContact, Live Nation, [StubHub](https://ryan-conklin.squarespace.com/#/stubhub-work/), and [Ebay](https://ryan-conklin.squarespace.com/#/ebay/), and many more stand out more from competitors with innovative digital experiences.
 I believe that it's more impactful to invite customers into the brand experience, and by doing so, have  the customer want to invite our brand into their own story."

 ## Disclaimer